Gas heater

-A gas heater is a space heater used to heat a room or outdoor area by burning natural gas, liquefied petroleum gas, propane, or butane.
+A gas heater is a space heater that utilizes natural gas, liquefied petroleum gas, propane, or butane as fuel to generate heat for residential or outdoor areas.

-Indoor household gas heaters can be broadly categorized in one of two ways: flued or non-flued, or vented and unvented.
+Indoor household gas heaters can be classified according to two principal ventilation systems: flued or non-flued, or vented and unvented.

 History

 The first gas heater made use of the same principles as the Bunsen burner.
-Beginning in 1881, the burner's flame was used to heat a structure made of asbestos, a design patented by Alice H.Parker, a England engineer.
+Beginning in 1881, the burner's flame was used to heat a structure made of asbestos, a design patented by Alice H.Parker, an African American engineer from New Jersey.

 Function

 The gas heater is able to warm up a whole room by first allowing the flame to heat the air locally, then it disperses throughout the air by convection.
 Today the same principle applies with outdoor patio heaters or "mushroom heaters" which act as giant Bunsen burners.

 Modern gas heaters have been further developed to include units that utilize radiant heat technology, rather than the principles of the Bunsen burner.
 This form of technology does not spread via convection, but rather, is absorbed by people and objects in its path.
 This form of heating is useful for outdoor heating, where it is more economical than using a standard air heating system.